Highest-Paying Jobs in Canada Without a Degree

 If you are considering a career in the banking and financial services sector, then you may want to look into one of the many career schools offering accounting- and finance-focused certificate and diploma programs that can be completed in two years or less.
 A short education can lead to a number of different career tracks and high-paying positions in the banking and financial services sector.

-Earning Potential: Individuals who are just starting out in this field with little to no education or experience have reported wages as low as $12 per hour.
-However, the wages of seasoned professionals can climb to $61.54 per hour and higher.
-The average median wage reported among all occupational groups related to banking and financial services is $24.18 per hour.
-So there is a lot of potential for you to secure a good-paying job without a degree.
+Earning Potential: Individuals who are just starting out in this field with little to no education or experience—such as financial customer service representatives—have reported wages as low as $13.25 per hour.
+However, the wages of seasoned professionals—like financial managers—can climb to $64.29 per hour and higher.
+The average hourly wage within the entire finance sector is $30.31 per hour, according to October 2016 data.4 So there is a lot of potential for you to secure a good-paying job without a degree.

 Career Possibilities: Individuals with education and/or experience in accounting and finance can go after the following types of careers: